Directed by Don Bluth

 If the film peaks early, maybe that was unavoidable: the first act closes with the loss of Littlefoot's mother, and if you remember that I said that Land Before Time actually exceeds its influences in very (very) narrow ways, this is what I mean.
 I'm on record as saying that the death of Bambi's mother doesn't matter much to me.
 But the death of Littlefoot's mother?
 Apparently, it fucking wrecks me.
 If you do not cry at her brave attempt to stand after her fatal injuries, and the way she fails under her own weight, cracking the rock beneath her, while Littlefoot uncomprehendingly wonders what's happening to her, you might, like my spouse, be a sociopath.
 (I think I'm kidding...)
 And so, unlike Bambi's more objective (and perhaps more admirable) depiction of a deer losing its mother and getting over it in the space of a cut, Land Before Time demands that you soak in Littlefoot's extremely human-like grief for long minutes representing days or weeks of the apatosaur's life.
 It's a grief that manifests, in his starved, thirsty brain, as pitiful hallucinations of his mother—hallucinations made all the more affecting because even though this is a cartoon and hallucinations are "easy," we only see what is really, actually happening, namely Littlefoot desperately chasing down his own shadow and affectionately licking a rock.
 (I am also a very big fan of what may be the most Disneyesque thing in this movie that isn't a direct copy: it's a little bit of silent animator's joy, involving a family of squabbling pterosaurs being fed by their mother, and the smallest, most sensitive one offering poor Littlefoot the small piece of fruit it had acquired at great effort.
 Terry Malick stole the basic idea for The Tree of Life.
 It's true, ask him.)

 The upshot is we spend a whole second act being invited to constantly bawl, and God does it work—almost to the point of overkill, considering the softness of its intended target.
-But while most of the best action and all of the dampest emotions come early, this is not to say that what comes after is at all bad—there's only like half an hour left, so it would barely have the chance to be—and what we have thereafter is solid piece of Incredible Journeying, founded upon an unusually severe tragedy and, indeed, undertaken across an unusually severe symbolic hellscape, even for an 80s Bluth cartoon.
+But while most of the best action and all of the dampest emotions come early, this is not to say that what comes after is at all bad—there's only like half an hour left, so it would barely have the chance to be—and what we have thereafter is some solid Incredible Journeying, founded upon an unusually severe tragedy and, indeed, undertaken across an unusually severe symbolic hellscape, even for an 80s Bluth cartoon.

 This is where I have something genuinely negative to say about Land Before Time, but I'll start with the positive anyway: the Bluth aesthetic is ideally suited for a tale of dinosaurs trudging across a drying, dying planet.
 Like NIMH and An American Tail, Land Before Time has the same moodily diffuse photographic reproduction that, for whatever reason, seems to have attended Bluth's early features, and it bears a surprisingly dark palette for a kid's movie—there are so many burnt orange twilights here—and Land Before Time, set in the midst of the literal end of a world, gets to push the Bluth aesthetic even further, with its spectacular geological fancies and its small oases picked clean in an instant by gangs of ravenous adult sauropods.
 It is, even so, the first Bluth film where the backgrounds let you down, with our characters frequently inhabiting some very vague spaces—in a Bluth movie, it seems, you can't have "actually good character animation," "good story," and "uniformly good backgrounds" all at once, because then you might confuse it for a masterpiece.
 It's still atmospheric as anything, and the absence of any story objections lets this atmosphere settle better than either of its predecessors; but sometimes the shot opens up into a sub-Mary Blair storybook image of a "forest" that consists of about five brushstrokes per tree, and you remember you're watching something that was churned out too quickly for its own good.